caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 (To be very pedantic, because there are so many calls to `string.Format()` with a single argument following the format string, there is actually in this case a specific overload, `string.Format(string format, object arg0)`,  called to avoid the work involved in constructing an array and counting the number of parameters, but in operation it is functionally identical to the version given above).

-If there are multiple placeholders in the format string, they do not have to occur in numerical order, but it can be somewhat confusing if they do not.
+If there are multiple placeholders in the format string, they do not have to occur in numerical order, but it can be somewhat confusing if they don't.
 Of course, if you are writing internationalised code with multiple translations of your strings, it can be impossible for the placeholders to be in the same order in every translation of some strings.
 You can also reuse the same placeholder multiple times, as in `"There are {0} lines in the document, yes, {0} lines!"`.
 This can come in useful if you want to format the same value in different ways, for example, use both the date part and the time part of a `DateTime` in different parts of your format string.

 You can specify the minimum width of the interpolated string that replaces a placeholder by following the placeholder with a comma and an integer; this is called the *alignment component*.
 If the alignment is positive and greater than the "natural" width of the value, spaces are added before the value to right-align it; if the alignment is negative, spaces are added after the value to left-align it.